 The benefits of hospital management software

-Hospitals rely heavily on IT solutions to automate their manual tasks and establish a more organized and productive workflow.
+Hospitals rely heavily on IT solutions to automate their manual tasks and establish a more organised and productive workflow.
 Some of the key benefits associated with using hospital management system are:

-- Easy data management: Hospitals generate a large amount of data including staff attendance records, appointment records, patients' health records, lab reports, prescriptions, bills, etc. A hospital management system can help facilities establish a centralized data system where every type of information is stored in a categorized fashion and can be easily retrieved in just a few clicks.
+- Easy data management: Hospitals generate a large amount of data including staff attendance records, appointment records, patients' health records, lab reports, prescriptions, bills, etc. A hospital management system can help facilities establish a centralised data system where every type of information is stored in a categorised fashion and can be easily retrieved in just a few clicks.

 - Better financial management: Hospital management software can coordinate all the financial transactions that flow in and out of the facility.
 Facilities can use a single solution to bill patients, pay staff, settle accounts with vendors, and generate financial reports.

 - Self-service functionality for patients: A hospital management system comes with various self-service tools that allow patients to perform certain functions such as contact doctors, upload their medical history, schedule appointments, and pay bills.

 - Medical billing: Manage billing and payments.

 - Patient record management: Document and manage all information related to a patient's medical history, services rendered, bills, appointment history, etc.

 - Doctor management: Record doctors' in- and out-time and keep a record of their information and expertise, and appointments.

 - Appointment scheduling: Manage appointments and display current bookings and open slots on a calendar.

 - Claims management: Submit and follow up on insurance claims.